 Healthcare AppCessory Development's Top 3 Things You Need to Know

-1. Be aware that medical devices must be tested and classified as medical I, II or III and the application that drives the device must now be tested and approved to the same level.
-Be aware that medical devices must be tested and classified as medical I, II or III and the application that drives the device must now be tested and approved to the same level.
+- Be aware that medical devices must be tested and classified as medical I, II or III and the application that drives the device must now be tested and approved to the same level.

 Even though it is not explicitly identified in that statute, software is also considered a “device”.

 The FDA has, however, now issued regulation guidance indicating that they anticipate applying their authority to and regulate “mobile medical applications”.
 This means that the FDA will determine if the application meets their definition of “mobile device” by altering the mobile platform into a “regulated medical device.”
 This would include mobile apps that connect to a medical device and act as an extension of it, an AppCessory by definition.

 - Personal medical information can be subject to Health Insurance Portability and Accountability Act (HIPAA) rules.

 To determine whether software controlling a device falls under the HIPAA rules, two questions must be answered: Who will be using the application?
 And what information will it contain?